-Whilst skimming through Christopher Mayer’s book – 100 Baggers: The Stocks That Return 100 to 1 And How To Find Them – I was pleasantly surprised to see that the case of Ronald Read got a pretty big mention.
-For those who haven’t heard of Read’s story he was another high profile example of a millionaire who generated his wealth by a devotion to investing in highly cash generative stocks, similar to the cases of Margaret Dickson and Paul Navone which I covered in one of my first ever posts back in April.
+Whilst skimming through Christopher Mayer’s book – 100 Baggers: The Stocks That Return 100-to-1 And How To Find Them – I was pleasantly surprised to see that the case of Ronald Read got a pretty big mention.
+For those who haven’t heard of Read’s story, he was another high profile example of a ‘secret’ buy-and-hold millionaire.

-To you and me that just looks like regular blue chip dividend investing.
-It’s not like these didn’t already have illustrious histories even when Ronald was acquiring them in his heyday.
-Working backwards from his age and date of death we can deduce that Read was born in 1923.
+To you and me, that just looks like regular blue chip dividend investing.
+It’s not like these companies didn’t already have illustrious histories even when Ronald was acquiring them in his heyday.
+By working backwards from his age and date of death, we can deduce that Read was born in 1923.
 Let’s say he makes his first stock investment in 1941 at the age of 18 (this is entirely hypothetical on my part).

-Now at that point, Procter & Gamble had already paid a dividend for fifty straight years.
+Procter & Gamble had already paid a dividend for fifty straight years at that point.
 Colgate-Palmolive had been doing so for 46 years, surely qualifying it is a stodgy blue chip stock and not requiring much “stock picking” ability.
-In fact the only evidence of any kind of stock picking process appears to be that he was familiar with the businesses in question and that they had a habit of paying out dividends to shareholders.
+In fact, the only evidence of any kind of stock picking process appears to be that he was familiar with the businesses and that they also had a habit of paying dividends to shareholders.
+That’s it.

 The portfolio contained its share of losers – including total zeroes such as Lehman Brothers.
-That didn’t matter though, because within Read’s treasure chest that contained a grand total of 328 stock ownership certificates there were more than enough winners to make up for the big losers.
-Even in the cases like Lehman Brothers it is likely he collected a significant sum in dividends before they went bust.
-Not only does it make the headline losses look a lot better but it would have funded other positions that would carry on compounding and churning out cash.
+That didn’t matter though, because within Read’s treasure chest (which contained a grand total of 328 stock ownership certificates) there were more than enough winners to make up for the big losers.
+Even in the cases that ended up like Lehman Brothers, it is likely that he collected a significant sum of dividend cash before they went bust.
+Not only does that make the losses look better, but that cash funded other positions that carried on compounding.

-- If his $8m stock portfolio had an average dividend yield of just 2% then it would have been throwing off an average of over $13,000 a month in dividend checks.
-Not bad for a man who worked as a janitor, maintenance man and gas service attendant.
+If his $8m stock portfolio had an average dividend yield of just 2%, then it would have been throwing off over $13,000 a month in dividend cash.
+Not bad for a man who worked as a janitor, maintenance man and gas service attendant!

-It’s a slow churn that you don’t appreciate when you make that very first investment in year one.
-A spare $1,000 in Coca-Cola stock would only get you about $33 in dividends this year: not enough for even a single whole share if you wanted to reinvest it.
-That’s hardly something that’s going to appeal to younger investors who are maybe just starting to make enough income to be able to save regularly.
-It only starts to pay off big time years down the line, with the more you save and the earlier you start speeding up the process.
+Suffice to say, this a long game.
+I mean, a spare $1,000 in Coca-Cola stock only gets you about $33 in dividend cash this year.
+That’s not even enough for a single share if you wanted to reinvest it.
+No, this approach only starts to pay off big time years down the line.
+The more you save and the earlier you start can obviously speed up the process.